bmeurant/technical-docs/software-architecture/design-patterns/poeaa.md

     A --> D(Identity Map);
 ```

-These patterns deal with how the application communicates with the database.
+These patterns deal with how the application communicates with the [[databases|database]].

 ### **Repository**

 *   **Problem**: How to separate the domain and business logic from the details of data access, making the system more testable and flexible?
 *   **Synopsis**: The **Repository** pattern mediates between the domain and data mapping layers.
-It provides a collection-like interface for accessing domain objects, hiding the underlying persistence mechanism (like a database or a web service).
+It provides a collection-like interface for accessing domain objects, hiding the underlying persistence mechanism (like a [[databases|database]] or a web service).

     ```mermaid
     classDiagram